shd101wyy/markdown-preview-enhanced/docs/ebook.md

 ---

 ## Demo

-The `SUMMARY.md` should also have a TOC to help organize the book:
+`Summary.md` is a sample entry file.
+It should also have a TOC to help organize the book:
 ```markdown
 ---
 ebook: